 The Company is a limited liability company organized under the Delaware Limited Liability Company Act (the "LLC Act") in March 2019 to purchase and/or invest in various forms of Real Estate Assets, either directly or through joint ventures.
 "Real Estate Assets" includes residential and commercial mortgage notes, and residential and commercial real estate.
+Real Estate Assets also includes short-term business loans commonly called "fix and flip" loans as well as residential multifamily properties, including affordable housing.

 The Company intends to purchase performing, re-performing and non-performing mortgage notes in the secondary mortgage market from independent wholesalers, servicers and direct originators of these mortgage notes.
 The typical exit strategies will include a loan modification with the homeowner, a refinancing and continued servicing of the note, a re-sale of the note to a third party or foreclosure and re-sale of the property underlying the note.
-For reperforming and performing notes, the Company will either hold the notes to generate cash flow or search for ways to exit the notes.
+For re-performing and performing notes, the Company will either hold the notes to generate cash flow or search for ways to exit the notes.